-A level English Literature is an academic qualification that is highly valued by universities and employers and will particularly suit students wishing to study all forms of English, humanities subjects or law at degree level.
-The course can equip you with many skills that are useful to employers and universities: the ability to construct a well-supported argument, the ability to write fluently and clearly, and the ability to consider and evaluate the opinions of others and draw a balanced conclusion.
+A Level English Literature is an academic qualification that is highly valued by universities and employers and will particularly suit students wishing to study all forms of English, humanities subjects or law at degree level.
 The course can lead to careers in PR and marketing, journalism, teaching, law, publishing and many others.

 Component 1: Drama